ETC5523: Communicating with Data

 • Report is written at the correct level (1 mark)

-• Results include a figure, with a clear caption, and a cross-reference in text (2 marks)
+• Results include a figure and/or a table, with a clear caption, and a cross-reference in text (2 marks)

-• Methods includes data source, data dictionary, and details of work done (4 marks)
+• Methods includes data source, and some details of work done (2 marks)

 • References included (1 mark)